How Ketamine Has Made Its Way Back Into the UK

-After the drought of 2014 and 2015, a new survey has found a significant rise in UK students using the drug—which confirms what analysts have been thinking for a while: K is back on Britain's streets.
+After the drought of 2014 and 2015, a new survey has found a significant rise in students using the drug – which confirms what analysts having been thinking for a while: that K is back on Britain's streets.

 It was the drug drought that inspired a thousand online moans.
-But this week, a survey of over 10,000 college students has confirmed what reports around the UK have increasingly hinted at: Ketamine is once again in plentiful supply.
+But this week, a survey of over 10,000 university students has confirmed what reports around the UK have increasingly hinted at: ketamine is once again in plentiful supply.

-Student website the Tab's annual university drug survey found a significant rise in the number of students in the UK using ketamine in 2016 compared to 2015.
-The survey also found that students are now paying less per gram than the inflated prices dealers were charging during the drought, which hit the UK in the spring of 2014 and affected supply through most of 2015.
+Student website The Tab's annual university drug survey found a significant rise in the number of students using ketamine in 2016 compared to 2015.
+The survey also found that students are now paying less per gram than the inflated prices dealers were charging during the drought, which hit the UK in the spring of 2014 and effected supply through most of 2015.

-Ketamine's return, according to the survey, is most prominent at universities in Bristol, Manchester, Liverpool, Brighton, and Newcastle—all cities well known for having historically high levels of ketamine use.
-More than half of the students surveyed at the University of the West of England in Bristol name ketamine as their university's "favorite drug."
-The survey found most students were paying between £20 and £29 [$29 and $41] for a gram of ketamine, more than the pre-drought price of £15 [$21] but less than the £30 to £50 [$43 to $71] being charged during the shortage.
+Ketamine's return, according to the survey, is most prominent at universities in Bristol, Manchester, Liverpool, Brighton and Newcastle – all cities well known for having historically high levels of ketamine use.
+More than half of the students surveyed at the University of the West of England in Bristol name ketamine as their university's "favourite drug".
+The survey found most students were paying between £20 and £29 for a gram of ketamine, more than the pre-drought price of £15 but less than the £30 to £50 being charged during the shortage.

 This is all a far cry from springtime in 2014, when ketamine supplies started drying up, just as the drug was spiking in popularity in Britain.
-Out of nowhere, ketamine became hard to source, deals were heavily cut, underweight, and triple the usual £15 [$21] gram bag price.
+Out of nowhere, ketamine became hard to source, deals were heavily cut, underweight and triple the usual £15 gram bag price.

-Users of online drug forums despaired, with people posting messages like this one: "I've been looking at my living room for the past three weeks, and it's just been normal.
+Users of online drug forums despaired, with people posting messages like "I've been looking at my living room for the past three weeks and it's just been normal.
 When is this going to end?"

-The lack of supply, however, has done some people a favor.
-Pre-drought, at £15 [$21] a gram, ketamine was incredibly cheap.
+The lack of supply, however, has done some people a favour.
+Pre-drought, for its potency, at £15 a gram ketamine was incredibly cheap.
 It enabled people to snort multiple grams of the stuff on a daily basis for relatively little cost, especially if you were funding your habit by selling it to other people.
-Some friends of Nancy Lee, who died in 2014 at 23, after using ketamine heavily from the age of 16, told me that the drought had prompted them to ditch the drug for good, with some switching to valium and alcohol.
+Some friends of Nancy Lee, who died in 2014 aged 23 after using ketamine heavily from the age of 16, told me that the drought had prompted them to ditch the drug for good, with some switching to valium and alcohol.

-Before the Tab's survey, there were signs that the drought was ending and supply lines into the UK had been re-established.
+Before The Tab's survey, there were signs that the drought was ending and supply lines into the UK had been re-established.
 There were the surprise mass seizures at Secret Garden Party in Cambridgeshire last summer.
-People were getting slapdash with their powder: Someone on vacation allegedly fed some K to a pigeon in Ibiza (his lawyer later said it was salt, not ketamine), and a friend of Kate Middleton's family was caught with it all over his face.
-It appears that, since the festival season, there has been a re-awakening of the ketamine market, with easier availability, lower prices, and higher purity.
+People were getting slapdash with their powder: a holidaymaker allegedly fed some K to a pigeon in Ibiza (his lawyer later said it was salt, not ketamine), and a friend of Kate Middleton's family was caught with it all over his face.
+It appears that, since the festival season, there has been a re-awakening of the ketamine market, with easier availability, lower prices and higher purity.